 General global economic trends and industry trends may affect our sales.
 The capital goods industry in general, and our businesses, are subject to economic cycles that directly affect customer orders, lead times and sales volume.
 Economic downturns generally have a material adverse effect on our business and results of operations.
 Cyclical economic expansions provide a context where demand for capital goods is stimulated, creating higher incoming order rates for the products we produce.
 Higher demand can lead to part shortages, which drive costs up.
 If demand gets too strong, lead times can be extended, which may cause some customers to cancel orders.
-In the Electronics segment, our business is dependent on the general economy and widespread adoption of advanced digital control solutions that integrate technologies such as high-resolution displays, configurable software GPS navigation, vehicle management systems, engine safety diagnostics and engine energy efficiency.
-If one or more of these expected industry trends fail to occur, or occurs at a slower rate than expected, our sales growth will be negatively impacted, and our business will be adversely affected.
 In the future, continued weakening or improvement in the economy will directly affect orders and influence results of operations.

 Our business could be harmed by adverse global and regional economic and political conditions, including inflation, changes in the cost or availability of energy, transportation and other necessary supplies and services, as well as the impact of tariffs.
 We are currently experiencing inflationary pressures on our operating costs.
-Among other things, competition for labor is becoming more acute and we expect our labor costs to increase as a result.
+Among other things, competition for labor has become more acute and our labor costs have increased slightly as a result.
 In addition, we have experienced increased costs for supplies, and rising fuel costs have resulted in increased costs for the transportation of our products.
 If we generally are not able to sufficiently increase our pricing to offset these increased costs or if increased costs and prolonged inflation continue, it could materially and adversely affect our business, operating results and profitability.